purescript-deprecated/grunt-purescript/README.md

 Default value: `false`

 Toggles the `--no-prelude` compiler flag.
 Omits the Prelude from the generated JavaScript when enabled.

-#### options.main
-Type: `Boolean` or `String`
-Default value: `false`

-Toggles the `--main` compiler flag.
-Can be set to `true` or the name of a module in which a `main` function resides.
-When enabled, a call to `main` will be added after all other generated JavaScript.
-When set to `true`, the module name will be assumed to be `Main`.

-#### options.modules
-Type: `String` or `Array`
-Default value: none

-Enables dead code elimination, ensuring that the named module (or list of modules) are included in the generated JavaScript, along with all their dependencies.

 #### options.runtimeTypeChecks
 Type: `Boolean`